TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-create-server.md

 ## **Recommended Steps**

-* In Azure Database for MariaDB, the `mysql` database is read-only as it is used to support various PaaS service functionality.
-Please note that you cannot change anything in the `mysql` database.
+* In Azure Database for MariaDB, the `mysql` system database is read-only as it is used to support various PaaS service functionality.
+Please note that you cannot change anything in the `mysql` system database.
 * Make sure that the server name is globally unique
 * Currently, minor and major version upgrades aren't supported.
 For example, upgrading from MariaDB 10.2 to MariaDB 10.3 isn't supported.
 If you'd like to upgrade from 10.2 to 10.3, take a [dump and restore](https://docs.microsoft.com/azure/mariadb/howto-migrate-dump-restore) it to a server that was created with the new engine version
 * If you are using the portal, review the [Manage an Azure Database for MariaDB](https://docs.microsoft.com/azure/mariadb/tutorial-design-database-using-portal) tutorial